woodruffw/screenfetch-c/README.md

 screenfetch-c is an attempt to rewrite screenFetch, a popular shell script that displays system information and an ASCII logo, in the C language.
-Like the original screenFetch, screenfetch-c is meant to be compatible with a number of systems, including *BSD, Solaris, GNU/Linux, OS X, and Windows (via the Cygwin environment).
+Like the original screenFetch, screenfetch-c is meant to be compatible with a number of systems, including *BSD, Solaris, GNU/Linux, OS X, and Windows.

 ## Installing screenfetch-c: